solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

   standard Merkle tree, it allows multiple updates simultaneously without affecting transaction validity.
 - Data in a state-compressed program is not stored onchain.
-So you have to use indexers to keep an off-chain cache of the data.
-It's this off-chain cache data that is used to then verify against the onchain Merkle tree.
+So you have to use indexers to keep an offchain cache of the data.
+It's this offchain cache data that is used to then verify against the onchain Merkle tree.

 ## Lesson

 Previously, we talked about state compression in the context of compressed NFTs.

-Currently, compressed NFTs are the main use case for state compression.
-However, you can apply it to any Solana program.
-In this lesson, we'll discuss state compression in general terms so that you can use it across your Solana projects.
+While compressed NFTs are the main use case for state compression, you can apply state compression to any Solana program.
+In this lesson, we'll discuss state compression in general terms so you can use it across your Solana projects.

 ### A theoretical overview of state compression